gjae/laravel-telegram-log/README.md

 # Usage

-Open your ".env file" and search for the following lines and paste the Token and Telegram Id (the ones you had copied before) as values for the following variables:
+Open your ".env file" and look for the following lines and paste the Token and Telegram Id (the ones you had copied before) as values for the following variables:

 1.  __TELEGRAM_BOT_ACCESS_TOKEN=__ paste here your __SECRET BOT API TOKEN__ .,
 2. __TELEGRAM_CHAT_ID=__ paste here your chat ID